go-arrower/arrower.org/docs/basics/04-repeating-tasks/index.md

 # Repeating Tasks

-If you want to run repeating tasks arrower utilises [pg_cron](https://github.com/citusdata/pg_cron)
+If you want to run repeating tasks, arrower utilises [pg_cron](https://github.com/citusdata/pg_cron).

 :::tip
-TODO Link to the arch vision of utilising postgres as much as possible
+TODO Link to the architectural vision of utilising postgres as much as possible
 :::

 ## Scheduling Tasks
-Also consult the official documentation of pg_cron.
+Also consult the [official documentation](https://github.com/citusdata/pg_cron) of pg_cron.

 ```sql
 -- Delete old data on Saturday at 3:30am (GMT)